charliecalvert/CloudNotes/Assignments/DeliciousQuery.md

 });
 ```

 The **beforeEach** method is called once before each test.
 It's presence in this case ensures that we are spying on calls to **getJSON**.
 After each test we reset the key field of the **queryDelicious** object.
 This is a simple way of ensuring that we are starting from scratch when each test begins.
+The **afterEach** method is its counterpart, and is called after each test is run.

 **NOTE**: *For those who have worked with **httpBackend**, please note that these **beforeEach** and **afterEach** calls are quite different from those we used when testing angular with **httpBackend**.
 All we are doing here is setting up our tests, we aren't doing book-keeping for our testing suite.